facebook/react-native-website/docs/getting-started.md

 Once setup has finalized and you're presented with the Welcome screen, proceed to the next step.

 <h4>2.
-Install the Android SDK</h4>
+Install the Android SDK and NDK</h4>

 Android Studio installs the latest Android SDK by default.
-Building a React Native app with native code, however, requires the `Android 10 (Q)` SDK in particular.
-Additional Android SDKs can be installed through the SDK Manager in Android Studio.
+Building a React Native app with native code, however, requires the `Android 10 (Q)` SDK and `20.1.5948944` NDK in particular.
+Additional Android SDKs and NDKs can be installed through the SDK Manager in Android Studio.

 To do that, open Android Studio, click on "Configure" button and select "SDK Manager".